Legal

 3. AI features and your own LLM key

-Pro features (Ask AI, Smart Summaries, Reading Identity, link summaries) call a large-language-model provider directly from your browser using an API key that you provide.
-Omit supports the following providers:
+Pro features (Ask AI, Smart Summaries, Reading Identity, link summaries) call Google Gemini directly from your browser using a free API key that you generate at Google AI Studio and paste into Omit's settings.
+The key lives in your browser's local storage and never reaches any server we operate.

 4. Payments